Splynter-Security/Threat-Modeling-GitBook/architecture-layer/technique-capec.md

 This means it's important to use other tools in combination with CAPEC to determine architectural threats to the system.

 ## How to use it
+In the next sections, the topic of using these catalogues will be further explored.
-Recall, threat catalogs are part of the threat identification phase.
-At this point, you already have a model.
+Recall, threat catalogs are part of the threat identification phase, there will be a rudimentary context model already in place and now there is a desire to generate a list of potential threats to the system architecture and to further refine said model.

-The workflow of using the CAPEC threat catalog to perform As a company, you have your model, cool now what.
+In brief, the workflow of using the CAPEC threat catalog to perform is as follows:
-Workflow: 1) go to CAPEC, look through threats 2) check if architectural CWE 3) link to model 4) write down the threat 5) add classifiers
-Going through this list one by one and considering how a certain threat could apply to your current architecture, if it does

-### Traversing CAPEC
-CAPEC website
-There are currently 2 main views within CAPEC: mechanisms of attack or domains of attack.
-Lining this to your model, mechanisms focus more on interaction between components whereas domains focus more on entities themselves.
-Clicking through to the desired view a collection of high level categories will be presented.
-Expanding these show individual threats.
-These individual threats are of interest in this step.
-Clicking one will result in the following image.
-**image capec example**
-it lists a description, relationships, prerequisites, mitigation and occasionally weaknesses.

-### Interpreting C(A)WEs
-Pictures: CAPEC website
+1) go to CAPEC website and start browsing threats one-by-one

-### Consider CAPEC with Context Model

-take an archimate example and do a consideration

-### Document the Threat

-image: making a list of threats
+2) determine whether the current threat is an architectural threat or not by cross-referencing with the CAWE catalog through a forward link
+3) analyze the threat in relation to the context model
+4) document the threat and refine the context model